asaladi/cse15l-lab-reports/labreport3.md

 ![image](https://user-images.githubusercontent.com/122575267/218640665-4afb5185-e579-4d42-9ea8-7e0c06ca06ca.png)

 This repeats the same thing done in the first example, but it shows that the finder is case sensitive (only highlights captial The but not lowercase the).
 To make it not case sensitive, you have to use the "-i" option in the first command.

+The finder option would be useful when trying to look for specific key words in a text  file you are looking through.
+It acts like a ctrl-f but in file readers.

 Source: https://phoenixnap.com/kb/less-command-in-linux